British responses to pogroms in the Russian Empire: Anglo-Jewry

 There was a prominent Jewish community in existence before the mass influx of Russian Jewish immigrants.
 The Anglo-Jewry comprised some of the wealthiest persons in the country.
 The Anglo-Jews took an interest in the pogroms and heavily impacted the overall British response.
 After the first wave of Pogroms in 1881, Anglo-Jewry organised a protest meeting at the Mansion House in London.
 Prominent Anglo-Jews, such as Nathaniel Mayer Rothschild and Samuel Montagu, took part in this and advocated an intervention on behalf of Russian Jewry.

 This sympathetic reaction can also be seen after the second wave of pogroms that began in 1903 and continued until 1906.
 This refers to the meeting at the Queen’s Hall (at Langham Place), which was once again designed to stimulate a pro-Jewish British reaction to the Russian pogroms.

-It is worth noting however, that not all Anglo-Jews welcomed Russian migrants into the country.
+It is worth noting that not all Anglo-Jews welcomed Russian migrants into the country.
 Though they were sympathetic to the Jews who had suffered such violent treatment, they were concerned about whether this mass influx of Russian Jews could tarnish the reputation of the Jew as a whole.
 Many Anglo-Jews felt that they had worked hard to be considered respectable members of society and the backward image of the Russian Jew could have threatened this.
 As a way of controlling the inflow of Russian Jews into the country, the Russo-Jewish Committee was created.
 This sought to develop communication between Anglo-Jewry and the Russian government.
 The committee made a grant of £25,000 to allow the Jewish community of Berlin to direct their Jewish refugees to make their way to Russia and was on the condition that none would be sent to England without gaining prior consent from the Anglo-Jewish leadership.
 This emphasises the impact the influx of the Russian Jew had upon the Anglo-Jewish community.

 The differences in lifestyle and culture fuelled tensions between the native Jews and the immigrants.
 The newcomers gradually became the majority population in London, which altered the balance of power between the immigrants and the Anglo-Jewry.
 The immigrants reminded the Anglo-Jewry of their history and background.
 Gutwein suggests that they were the antithesis of their bourgeois-emancipationist ideal and embodied the struggle to bring themselves higher than the status of the proletariat.